 Contracts with elements of assembly or installation

 An important exemption is services capable of remote delivery.
-This could be auxiliary services such as installation and software test runs in connection with delivery of the goods.
+This could be auxiliary services such as installation, and software test runs in connection with the delivery of the goods.
 If these services could have been delivered remotely, e.g. from the seller’s offices outside Norway, the seller is normally not obligated to register for VAT.

 Also read: Should your business register for VAT in Norway?